Our service now covers areas all across Canada

 In Toronto, fees for building a deck are calculated by multiplying the valuation of the proposed project by the rate of $7.92 per thousand dollars of construction value.
 Construction valuation is based on the total value of all materials, labour, overhead and professional fees.

-Additionally, as of 2020, a base fee for this type of project rings in at $198.59.
+A base fee for this type of project rings in at $198.59.
 All fees are due as soon as you submit a permit application.
 Again, the exact specifications of what is required for the permit application is project- dependent.

 In Calgary, that area where you live as well as the type of property you own will determine all the specific requirements when applying for a building permit.
 Therefore, documents to bring and costs to consider will vary, though detailed drawings of your plans are always required.
 You can find the building permit application along with more details regarding specifications online.